Dave-team/Knowledge-base/Social.md

 - Thank people for the impact they’ve had on your life: teachers, early managers.
 Track them down and write a genuine note
 - Remember peoples names and make you note when you find out their name.
 Then study to not forget
 - Everybody is either a poetntial friend or we can help one another out in some way
+- Be enthusiastic, show interest and want to get to know others and also allow them to get to know me.
+Take the initiative and just speak to people - absolutely nothing to lose
+- Realize that everyone has issues, good/bad experiences, dealt with shitty jobs, break-ups, good and bad times and together we make things just a bit better

 ## Conversations
 - A good conversation consists of: